Kei Nishikori: 2010: French Open debut

-2011: First Masters semifinal, win over World No. 1, Top 25 debut
+2011: First Masters semifinal, win over World No. 1, Top 25

 Nishikori opened the season in Chennai, where he upset two-time defending champion Marin Čilić in the first round, before falling in the quarterfinals to Janko Tipsarević.

 In the 2011 Australian Open, Nishikori reached the third round, defeating Fabio Fognini and Florian Mayer along the way.
 His run was ended in the third round by ninth seed Fernando Verdasco.
 After the third-round appearance in Melbourne, his ranking rose to No. 70.

 At the first two ATP Masters Series events of the year, Nishikori suffered a first-round loss at Indian Wells and a second-round loss in Miami.
 Nishikori then reached his second final at the 2011 U.S. Men's Clay Court Championships.
 He was defeated by American wildcard Ryan Sweeting.

 At Roland Garros, Nishikori lost in the second round to Sergiy Stakhovsky.
 He faced Lleyton Hewitt in the first round at Wimbledon, but lost in four sets.
 Nishikori then retired in his first-round match against Flavio Cipolla at the US Open.

 At the Shanghai Masters, Nishikori reached his first Masters 1000 semifinal.
 He defeated Robin Haase, fourth seed Jo-Wilfried Tsonga, and Santiago Giraldo, in the first three rounds.
 In the quarterfinals, Nishikori upset 12th-seeded Alexandr Dolgopolov in straight sets.
 He lost to No. 2 Andy Murray in his first Masters 1000 semifinal.
 He reached a career-high of world No. 30, breaking the previous Japanese mark of No. 46, set by Shuzo Matsuoka in July 1992.

-In the 2011 Swiss Indoors Basel tournament Nishikori defeated an ailing world No. 1 Novak Djokovic to reach the final, coming back from a 4–5, 0–30 deficit in the second set.
+In the 2011 Swiss Indoors Basel tournament, Nishikori defeated an ailing world No. 1 Novak Djokovic to reach the final, coming back from a 4–5, 0–30 deficit in the second set.
 The win was only Djokovic's fourth loss of the season, second loss in a completed match, and first loss of a completed match on a non-clay surface.
 Nishikori was defeated in the final by Roger Federer.
 On the heels of the victory, Nishikori was granted special exemption into the 2011 BNP Paribas Masters in Paris, and achieved a ranking of world No. 24.